top of page

 Home: About Us

-Better Diesel contracted for a test of its catalyst, the results of which are shown below.
-This engine is a 2016 Cummins ISX CM2350 rated at 550 hp mounted in a Kenworth W900 “Super Cab”.
+Our Fuel Borne Catalyst was tested by an authorized Cummins Engine Center to identify improvements to the efficiency of diesel engines.
+The engine was a 2016 Cummins ISX CM2350 rated at 550 hp mounted in a Kenworth W900 “Super Cab”.
 The engine had 272,476 miles on the odometer when the fuel treatment period began in April 2018.
 The test concluded 3 months later with an odometer reading of 308,218 miles.
 The ECM program was “stock” as received from the engine dealer.

 HERE ARE THE RESULTS: